Best Baby Carrier for Preemie

 Carrying a preemie in a baby carrier can help to protect them while providing the warmth and closeness they need.
 Carrying a baby is not a way to ignore the baby, but rather a way for you to more comfortably hold your baby while getting tasks done at the same time.
 The best time to carry a preemie in a baby carrier is when they are awake and alert, and when you can support their head and neck.
 With an open carrier, you may need to keep one hand on the baby to keep them safe.

 Why is Tushbaby the best baby carrier for preemies?

 Preemies need hands-on attention and extra care.
 The Tushbaby Carrier can help keep your baby close and most importantly, safe.
 The Tushbaby Carrier is a hip seat carrier with an open design that offers 4 carrying positions, and none of them require you to strap in or wrap up your preemie.
 Simply put your baby in the desired carrying position and rest a hand on them to keep them supported.
 It’s like carrying them naturally, but with many more benefits.
-The Tushbaby Carrier keeps the baby in a pediatric-recommended “M'' position while giving the babywearer plenty of support.
-Its ergonomic design evenly distributes the weight of the baby, which may not be a lot for preemies, but they will grow.
+The Tushbaby Carrier keeps the baby in an “M'' position while giving the babywearer plenty of support.
+Its versatile design evenly distributes the weight of the baby, which may not be a lot for preemies, but they will grow.
 The Tushbaby Carrier can grow with you and your preemie and can aid as a breastfeeding pillow, too.